Millionaire HabitsMillionaire Habits

 Falling Prey to Lifestyle Inflation

-If your spending increases along with your income, that might be a problem if it’s not controlled.
+If your spending and income increase, that might be a problem if it’s not controlled.
 While enjoying the fruits of your labor is important, constantly upgrading your lifestyle can drain your finances and hinder your ability to achieve long-term financial goals.

 Misusing Credit Cards